h8d13/KADEBOOT/README.md

 **Boot ISO** → Run KADEBOOT (Archinstall but modified for KDE) → **Reboot** → (Clones for you) KAES-ARCH → Run post script → **Reboot** → Use PACTOAPC settings page to quickly setup → **Normal usages** → Use PACTOPAC for ongoing management if needed (or use command line if familiar).

 > This set-up with a rolling release is ideal because we have single sources of truth for each critical aspect.
 Also I like to keep my work on the side and be able to brick an install if needed in 15 minutes.
 But it's all handled from here automatically you wont need to do much but follow the instructions above and pick desired values.

+We can also easily allow for self-upgrades by simply running `git pull` for example (especially for package manager or any added features).

 ## Modifications